 Some links in this post may be affiliate links

-Regal Shield is a large-leafed plant that is highly adaptable to a wide range of growing conditions making it one of bold statement plants for any space.
+Regal Shield is a large-leafed plant that is highly adaptable to a wide range of growing conditions placing it among favored bold statement plants for the large spaces.

 Botanical name: Alocasia odora X Alocasia reginula